jfo/blog/source/posts/sild-in-closing-closures-or-lambda-part-2.md

 Garbage collection, a standard library, and numerical support would be incredibly interesting projects!
 But they are in a different category than what I've done so far.
-As are a repl, and better error handling, and a test suite... these are all things I'd like to do, but not right now.
+As are a repl, and better error handling, tail call optimization, and a test suite...  these are all things I'd like to do, but not right now.

-Right now, I'm done with it!
+I've recorded this whole process in painstaking detail for my future self, and for anyone else who might be interested in the subject.
+I hope it's been interesting!
+I plan to write some more posts about Sild, but for now, this feels like the right place to stop.
+So, if you've gotten this far, thanks for reading!